2021 Schedule of Events

 In addition, we hope to resume club meetings sometime this spring.
 At each meeting we have a presentation on beekeeping and plan to begin with a few Beekeeping 101 level talks as well as open hive demonstrations once practical.
 We encourage you to plan to join Tri-State Beekeepers and take advantage of those presentations.
 In the meantime, please consider participating in the Ohio State Beekeeper’s Beginning Beekeepers Internship class.

 For now, we hope that you continue your interest in beekeeping and plan to join us when the time is right.

 Steve Roth President, Tri-State Beekeepers Association

-Welcome to the home page of the Tri-State Beekeepers Association.
+Welcome to the Tri-State Beekeepers Association website.
 We are a group of hobbyists in Ohio, Marshall, and Belmont counties who are dedicated to promoting beekeeping.
+Our mission is to promote the art and science of beekeeping in the Wheeling/Tristate area and to offer educational and informational services to the public.
 We meet monthly and host local and state speakers in an attempt to educate beginners and foster camaraderie among more seasoned members.
 The meetings are always casual and supportive, drawing on the knowledge of veteran members in an exchange of techniques and know-how.
 We foster novice beekeepers through a mentor program, pairing an experienced member with a newbee.